square/connect-api-examples/connect-examples/v2/rails_payment/README.md

 Square Online payment solution is a 2-step process:

-1. Generate a token - Using the [Square Web Payments SDK](https://developer.squareup.com/reference/sdks/web/payments) you accept payment source information and generate a secure payment token.
+1. Generate a token - Use the [Square Web Payments SDK](https://developer.squareup.com/reference/sdks/web/payments) to accept payment source information and generate a secure payment token.

    NOTE: The Web Payments SDK renders the card inputs and digital wallet buttons that make up the payment form and returns a secure payment token.
 For more information, see the [Web Payments SDK Overview](https://developer.squareup.com/docs/web-payments/overview).